-In addition to documenting construction projects, the drone footage also gives clients a much better understanding of work site progress because they're actually able to see everything that's occurred, Hargrave-Thomas says.
-(Click HERE to watch drone video of a new auto supply building 'from dirt to delivery.')
+In addition to documenting construction projects, the drone footage also gives clients a much better understanding work site progress because they're actually able to see everything that's occurred, Hargrave-Thomas says.

-He describes mapping construction sites on a daily basis to provide a 3D model of the site and creating scaled 2D mosaic imagery that contractors use to document progress and material usage.
+He describes mapping construction sites on a daily basis to provide 3D model of the site and creating scaled 2D mosaic imagery that contractors use to document progress and material usage.
 New 3D cameras can provide aerial 360-degree access footage to show clients what their project will look like and how it will fit into the surrounding environment.
-There are also drones with upward pointing cameras that enable project managers and their clients to visually inspect the bottoms of bridges, overhangs and indoor roofing, as well as, thermal imaging cameras for roof inspection and facility energy audits.
+There are also drones with upward pointing cameras that enable project managers and their clients to visually inspect the bottoms of bridges, overhangs and indoor roofing as well as thermal imaging cameras for roof inspection and facility energy audits.

-Drone technology is evolving so quickly that Hargrave-Thomas believes their future uses are almost limitless.
+Drone technology is evolving so quickly that Hargrave-Thomas believe their future uses are almost limitless.
 On a recent site, he programmed a drone to follow an exact flight grid.
-By repeating the same flight weekly, G2 was able to create a detailed time-lapse video of the construction process.
+By repeating the same flight weekly, G2 was able to create a detailed timelapse video of the construction process.

-"All of these innovations will enable us to better serve our clients' needs by giving them a more complete understanding of their projects while also reducing costs and improving outcomes," Hargrave-
+"All of these innovations will enable us to better serve our clients' needs by giving them a more complete understanding of their projects while also reducing costs and improving outcomes," Hargrave-Thomas says.

-Thomas says.
 "Drones are becoming an increasingly important tool in the construction engineering business.
 I'm glad we've a developed this expertise."